GavinHaLab/GavinHaLab.github.io/people/_posts/2019-02-25-Anna-Lisa-Doebley.md

 email: adoebley@fredhutch.org
 image: /images/people/Doebley_Anna-Lisa.jpg
 alumni: true
-newposition: Postdoc in Ha Lab
+newposition: Postdoc in Ha Lab (November 2022 - March 2023); returned to UW Medical School
 ---

 I am a student in the MSTP program at the University of Washington.
 I got my bachelor’s degree from the University of Wisconsin – Madison where I majored in Genetics and minored in Painting.
 While at the University of Wisconsin, I did research in Dr. Akihiro Ikeda’s lab where I studied the genetic causes of corneal neovascularization (a cancer like phenotype in the mouse eye) and retinal degeneration (which is similar to macular degeneration in humans).
 During my undergraduate studies, I also spent time at UNC Chapel Hill where I worked in Dr. Shawn Ahmed’s lab and studied aging using mortal germline mutants in C. elegans.
 These research experiences lead me to pursue an MD-PhD so that I could continue working on genetic research and help bridge the gap between research and the clinic.